SoMa-Project/ec_grasp_planner/README.md

 As a consequence any entity that wants to execute the generated plans needs to be capable of interpreting those hybrid automata descriptions.
 We use a [C++ library](https://github.com/tu-rbo/hybrid-automaton-library) that allows serialization/desirialization and can be used to wrap robot-specific interfaces as shown in Example 3.

 ### Primitives, Controllers, and Jump Conditions:
-List of primitives: Positioning, sliding, Caging, EdgeGrasp, WallGrasp, SurfaceGrasp The primitives are baes on:
-Clemens Eppner and Oliver Brock. "[Planning Grasp Strategies That Exploit Environmental Constraints](http://www.robotics.tu-berlin.de/fileadmin/fg170/Publikationen_pdf/eppner_icra2015.pdf)"
+List of primitives: Positioning, sliding, Caging, EdgeGrasp, WallGrasp, SurfaceGrasp The primitives are baes on Clemens Eppner and Oliver Brock. "[Planning Grasp Strategies That Exploit Environmental Constraints](http://www.robotics.tu-berlin.de/fileadmin/fg170/Publikationen_pdf/eppner_icra2015.pdf)"

-List of controllers: joint controller, opearational space controller, sliding controller, RBO-hand controlelr, Pisa-IIT-hand controller
+List of controllers: joint controller, operational space controller, sliding controller, RBO-hand controller, Pisa-IIT-hand controller

-List of jump conditions: time baes, F/T measurment based, joint configuration baes, frame pose based
+List of jump conditions: time baes, F/T measurement based, joint configuration baes, frame pose based

 ---